mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 nothing # hide
 ```

-In the above code, we add the generator to the `Bus 2`, with active and reactive power outputs set to:
+The code above adds the generator to `Bus 2`, with active and reactive power outputs set to:
 ```@repl addGenerator
 system.generator.output.active
 system.generator.output.reactive